 If you have an accessible Wi-Fi network connection and there is limited Vodafone mobile coverage available, your handset will automatically use Wi-Fi Calling to make or receive calls.
-It will choose the best connection type (4G, 3G, Wi-Fi) available and automatically route calls through that connection.

 Yes.
 However, you must turn on airplane mode, make sure Wi-Fi is switched on and have an accessible Wi-Fi network connection.

-When calling a landline, even within the same state, the state based area code (e.g. 02 or 03) must be used for the call to connect successfully.
+When calling a landline, even within the same state, the state-based area code (e.g., 02 or 03) must be used for the call to connect successfully.

 No, Wi-Fi Calling is not available while roaming internationally.

 Yes.
 You can turn off Wi-Fi Calling in your device settings.
-You can find out how to do this in our
+You can find out how to do this in our device guides.